Tech

 There have been a total of 17 crashes so far among its Texas Robotaxis.
 Read about them all here.

-Since launching last summer in Austin, Tesla’s Robotaxis have been involved in 17 crashes in the city, according to its latest filings with the National Highway Traffic Safety Administration (NHTSA).
-Unfortunately for reporters, heretofore they hadn’t revealed much since the narrative section of the report was completely redacted.
+Since launching last summer in Austin, Tesla’s Robotaxis have been involved in 17 crashes in the city, according to its latest filings with the National Highway Traffic Safety Administration.
+Unfortunately for reporters, heretofore Tesla hadn’t revealed much, as the narrative section of the reports were completely redacted.
 Until now.

 TechCruch’s eagle-eyed Sean O’Kane reported today that for unknown reasons, in its last dispatch on the crashes, Tesla has for the first time published the details.